 A reporter, photographer and aspiring author

-I'm a senior pursuing a bachelor's degree at the University of North Texas with a focus in Digital and Print Media and a minor in English.
+I'm a senior pursuing a bachelor's degree in Journalism with a focus in Digital and Print Media and a minor in English at the University of North Texas.

 My Recent Work